 - Step 2 - Email - Flier celebrating a top producer in your office who managed to increase their production/total listings/team size by X% over last year.
 Use whichever figures are most impressive.

 - Step 3 - Email - Flier for a seminar on “Reaching the Next Level: How to break out of your sales rut and achieve more” hosted by you or a top agent in your office, aimed at bringing over already producing agents.
-Run those sort of meeting periodically and include an Eventbrite link.
+Run these types of meetings periodically and include an Eventbrite link.

 - Step 4 - Text - “Hey FirstName - can I ask a favor?
 We put a lot of effort into making sure our agents have what they need to win, and I’d love some outside perspective on any challenges you might be facing.
 Is there anything you feel is slowing your down that a brokerage could help more with?”